bsurmanski/wlc/README.md

 The above example shows off member access syntax, virtual functions, and constructor syntax.

+Classes in OWL only allow single inheritance.
+Apart from the explicit members, classes are implemented with an implicit virtual table pointer and 64-bit reference count.
+This implies that the benefit of polymorphism in OWL comes at the cost of 128-bit overhead in contrast to traditional structs.

 #### Reference Counting
 In OWL, Classes are special among types in that they are reference counted.
 A reference is retained on assignment, and released when overwritten or on scope